 We are all familiar with fear, but how can solution-focused hypnotherapy help you manage anxiety?

-We are either able to deal with fear and cope with difficult situations or we lose control and our emotional mind hijacks our thought process and we find ourselves in the grips of anxiety.
-Levels of anxiety can vary and will have different physical symptoms.
-These can range from heart palpitations and shortness of breath to severe panic attacks; IBS, Insomnia, Migraines, hypertension are just some of the conditions that can be linked to anxiety.
+We are either able to deal with fear and cope with difficult situations, or we lose control and our emotional mind hijacks our thought process.
+Then we find ourselves in the grips of anxiety.

-A positive change is a real possibility.
-Why not call me today to arrange a consultation at our Hypnotherapy Clinic in Sevenoaks in Kent.
+A positive change is a real possibility if you are open to moving forward in your life.
+For more information or to arrange a consultation at our Hypnotherapy Clinic in Sevenoaks, call me.

 “Change will lead to insight more often than insight will lead to change.”M H Erickson